Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Results and discussion

 It is well-known that the critical-point (CP) analysis of magnetization, M(T,H), data taken in the critical region near T$_c$ provides a powerful means to unravel the true nature of magnetic ordering prevalent in a spin system.
 As elucidated below, the CP analysis makes use of the critical exponents $\beta$, $\gamma$ and $\delta$ for the spontaneous magnetization (order parameter), `zero-field' susceptibility and the critical M(H) isotherm, (characterizing a continuous FM-PM phase transition at T$_c$), that are defined as ~\cite{Kau1985}

 where $\epsilon = (T - T_c)/T_c$, A, B and M$_0$ are the critical amplitudes~\cite{Kau1985,Kha2010}.
-The critical exponents $\beta$, $\gamma$ and $\delta$ have exactly the same values for diverse systems belonging to a given universality class.
-Universality class is governed by the order parameter (spin) dimensionality and spatial dimensionality~\cite{Kau1985, Rei1995} as long as the interaction coupling the spins is of short range.
+Diverse systems having exactly the same values for the critical exponents $\beta$, $\gamma$ and $\delta$, fall into a single universality class.
+Universality class, in turn, is governed by the order parameter (spin) dimensionality ($n$) and spatial dimensionality ($d$)~\cite{Kau1985, Rei1995} as long as the interaction coupling the spins is of short range.
 The presence of different valence and spin states in the present system is expected to have a profound effect on the critical behavior.
-This expectation prompted us to undertake a detailed study of the critical behavior of LaSrCoO$_4$ at temperatures in the vicinity of the FM-PM phase transition.
-To this end, we have analyzed the virgin M(H) isotherms in the critical region using the scaling equation of state (SES) method, detailed in the reference ~\cite{Kau1985}.
-Instead of following the customary practice of using, at first, the Arrott~\cite{Arr1957} scaling equation of state (SES), we use the generalized form of the Arrott SES, given by Arrott and Noakes~\cite{Arr1967} (AN), i.e.,
+This expectation called for a detailed study of the critical behavior of LaSrCoO$_4$ at temperatures in the vicinity of the FM-PM phase transition.
+To this end, we have analyzed the virgin M(H) isotherms in the critical region (shown in Fig.~\ref{5}(a)) using the scaling equation of state (SES) method, detailed in the reference ~\cite{Kau1985}.
+Instead of following the customary practice of using, at first, the Arrott~\cite{Arr1957} SES, we use the generalized form of the Arrott SES, given by Arrott and Noakes~\cite{Arr1967} (AN), i.e.,

 to arrive at the correct choice of the critical exponents that makes the AN, $M^{1/\beta}$ versus $(H/M)^{1/\gamma}$, plots a set of parallel straight lines in the critical region near T$_c$.
 The temperature at which the linear AN plot isotherm passes through the origin marks the T$_c$.
 To begin with, we ascertain if the values of critical exponents $\beta$ and $\gamma$, theoretically predicted for any universality class, make the AN plot isotherms at temperatures close to T$_c$ linear.
-The data presented in Fig.~\ref{arrott}(b-f) clearly demonstrate that none of the universality class exponent choices: (b) mean-field, $\beta$ = 0.5, $\gamma$ = 1.0; (c) three-dimensional (3D) Heisenberg, $\beta$ = 0.365, $\gamma$ = 1.386; (d) 3D-XY, $\beta$ = 0.345, $\gamma$ = 1.316; (e) 3D Ising, $\beta$ = 0.325, $\gamma$ = 1.241; and (f) mean-field tricritical, $\beta$ = 0.25, $\gamma$ = 1.0; yields linear AN plot isotherms.
-This result prompted us to look for even the non-universal exponent values that could lead to the desired linear AN plot isotherms in the present system.
+For example, in Fig.~\ref{5} (b) it is evident that the mean-field (MF) critical exponent values $\beta$ = 0.5 and $\gamma$ = 1 do not yield linear AN isotherm in the critical region.
+The data presented in Fig. S1 of the supplementary material demonstrate that, like the MF critical exponent values, none of the universality class critical exponent choices: $\beta$ = 0.365, $\gamma$ = 1.386 for three-dimensional (3D) Heisenberg; $\beta$ = 0.345, $\gamma$ = 1.316 for 3D-XY; $\beta$ = 0.325, $\gamma$ = 1.241 for 3D Ising and $\beta$ = 0.25, $\gamma$ = 1.0 for mean-field tricritical, results in the linear AN plot isotherms.